upstarter/automata/README.md

 ##### **Reasoning** *(Decision Making, Action Selection)*

 All agents have some formulation of action selection, otherwise they would never achieve their goals.
-To keep agent decision making as decoupled as possible, we introduce a layer which fits the mode of reasoning to the state space.
+To keep agent decision making as decoupled as possible, we introduce a layer which fits the mode of reasoning to the representation.

 ##### **Knowledge** *(Memory, Local & Global Histories)*